Can I Go To Rehab While On Probation?

 If a person goes against any of the rules that a probation officer has set for them, they can be immediately arrested and sent to jail.

-Because of this, it is very important to get permission to go to a rehab center first.
+Because of this, it is essential to obtain permission to attend a rehab center first.
 There are usually several documents that have to be signed by the probation officer and the judge before an addicted person is allowed to head to treatment.

 Copies of all documents should be taken along to the addiction treatment facility, especially if it is located in another state.